astronomyk/astronomyk.github.io/random_ideas/climate_change/spectrophotometry_soil_carbon/ideas.md

 to transfer soil composition data autonomously and in real time, thereby enabling transparent and continuous monitoring and verification of the soil composition (i.e. carbon content) across farmland.

-A cheap and easily distributable sensor for continuous in-situ soil carbon measurements may be the final piece needed for farmers to profit from the free-market based mechanisms (i.e. carbon removal certificates), thus providing the
-financial incentives to encourage the transition to (the urgently needed) regenerative agricultural practices.
+A cheap and easily deployable sensor for continuous in-situ soil carbon measurements may be the final piece needed for farmers to profit from the free-market based mechanisms (i.e. carbon removal certificates), thus providing the financial incentives to encourage the widespread adoption of (urgently needed) regenerative agricultural practices.

+## Methods

+1. Build a prototype sensor using the ESP8266 board and the 55 LEDs covering the 350-1700nm range from Ushio-Optics
+2. Build a library of soil composition and spectral profiles using laboratory NIR and mass spectrographs for a range of soil conditions (if not already available).
+3. Compare soil reflectance data from the sensor to the spectral library
+4. Deploy sensors on several test fields/farms to collect real data for a year
+5. Periodically make mass-spectroscopy measurements of soil samples for comparison with the photometric sensor data
+6. Develop a model for translating sensor data to soil composition for a list of the most interesting / useful compounds
+7. If this works, apply for more funding and scale up the project.

 ## Links